oat-sa/extension-tao-sync/README.md

 To configure the amount of data per request, use the `chunkSize` parameter in the `taoSync/resultService` configuration.

+Execute the following command to synchronize the result:
 ```bash
 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\synchronisation\SynchronizeResult'
 ```